ilhamsabir/react-native-test-case/readme.md

 Move to root folder and install JavaScript Depedencies

->	npm install or yarn
+>	npm install or yarn install

+This app build with login dan localStorage